apache/cordova-coho/docs/platforms-release-process.md

 The output from `./cordova/version` should show the new version of `cordova-android`.

- 4) Run cordova-lib tests
+ 4) Run cordova-lib tests.

     ```
     (cd cordova-lib/cordova-lib && npm test)
     ```

-Feel free to cleanup the projects you just created
+Feel free to clean up the projects you just created.

     ```
     rm -rf androidTest*